-If this application were being considered under the RMA it would be for a non-complying activity.
-However, s104D which applies to decisions on non-complying activities under the RMA does not apply under the FTAA (Sch5, cl17(1)(b).
+Overall, this application were being considered under the RMA it would be is for a non-complying activity.
+However, s-104D which applies to decisions on non-complying activities under the RMA does not apply under the FTAA (Sch5, cl17(1)(b).
 As a result, the application is, practically speaking, considered as a discretionary activity.